 Applying for Financial Aid

 Congratulations on taking the first step in making your financial aid plan for college.
-Our on-campus financial aid staff oversees comprehensive financial aid programs that often make a private education at Mount Ida College more affordable for families.
+Our on-campus Office of Student Financial Services staff oversees comprehensive financial aid programs that often make a private education at Mount Ida College more affordable for families.

 No matter which type of assistance you hope to receive, completing your Free Application for Federal Student Aid (FAFSA) application is your first step.
 We have summarized the application process, including application instructions and important deadlines, and welcome your questions – at any stage – by phone at (617) 928-4785 or email at email@example.com.

-It is important to note that whether you are a first-year or returning student, you must complete the FAFSA application annually as our financial aid team must re-evaluate eligibility for federal grants, loans or work study, state grants and loan funds and institutional need-based funds.
+It is important to note that whether you are a first-year or returning student, you must complete the FAFSA application annually as our Office of Student Financial Services staff must re-evaluate eligibility for federal grants, loans or work study, state grants and loan funds and institutional need-based funds.

 To begin the financial aid process, please complete a Free Application for Federal Student Aid (FAFSA).
 The information you provide on this standardized form determines financial need, based on a number of factors.